Southern District of Florida Local Rules and Judge Filing Requirements

 Pretrial deadlines before dispositive motions can be modified by joint notice without court order.

-Junior lawyers (5 or fewer years) may have multiple attorneys argue.
+Junior attorneys (5 years or less) may have multiple attorneys argue.

 Parties must notify court if lawyer with 5 or fewer years experience will argue.